This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

-But don’t fret, I got you covered with 5 free things to do in London.
+But don’t fret, I got you covered with these 5 free things to do in London.
 I’ll show you how to experience the culture and vibrancy of this beautiful city without breaking the bank or missing out on anything you want to do in London.

 There’s something for everyone, whether you’re a backpacker on a shoestring budget, an Instagram darling looking for your next photo-op or just another Londoner wanting to explore your city with fresh ‘tourist’ eyes.

 Here’s my list of five free things you can do in London, what are you waiting for?
-Hop on board this double Decker and let’s go.
+Hop on board this double Decker and lets go.

 Here are 5 free things to do in London by a Londoner!